Airline cabin crew: job description

 Competition for vacancies can be intense.
 Advertisements appear in local, regional and national newspapers and magazines.
 Useful publications include Travel Weekly, Flightglobal and Travel Trade Gazette.

 Specialist recruitment agencies advertise roles on behalf of major commercial and budget airlines from across the globe.
-Providers of training courses often have close links to recruitment agencies and airlines, although completion of a training course does not automatically land a high-flying job (sorry).
+Providers of training courses often have close links to recruitment agencies and airlines, which can be helpful.

 Personal qualities, appearance and good health and fitness are normally more important than academic qualifications, although many airlines do ask for at least five GCSEs (including English and Maths) at grade C or above.
 A degree in any subject is acceptable, although a nursing, travel, tourism, leisure or languages qualifications may be helpful.
 Work with the public, or experience gained within nursing, catering, the hotel, tourism or travel trades is usually necessary.